Fishnfly/fishnfly.github.io/_drafts/spain-field-notes.md

 The weather suits the city — it reveals its lines without distraction.

 A few streets away, you turn toward something more baroque than the weather allows:
-the **Palacio del Marqués de Dos Aguas** — home of the **National Ceramics Museum**.
+the **Palacio del Marqués de Dos Aguas**, home of the **National Ceramics Museum**.
-Its alabaster façade rises like a theatrical gesture carved from cloudlight:
+Its alabaster façade rises like a theatrical gesture carved from cloudlight —
-rivers flowing in stone, the Virgin poised above the doorway,
+rivers suspended in stone, the Virgin poised above the doorway,
-a palace that seems less built than conjured.
+a palace that feels conjured rather than constructed.

-Inside, the rooms unfold in shimmering textures.
+Inside, rooms unfold in shimmering textures.
 Rococo salons, frescoed ceilings, mirrors that multiply the dim daylight.
-You move through them quietly, feeling not like a visitor but like someone crossing into a different century.

-The ceramics — from medieval tiles to luminous Valencian glazes, from Mudéjar patterns to Picasso’s clean experimental lines —
+The ceramics — Christian, Mudéjar, medieval pieces, Valencian glazes, even Picasso’s clean-lined experiments —
 don’t sit behind glass so much as **hum** beneath it.
 Clay remembering hands.
 Color remembering fire.
-Objects carrying the afterglow of the kilns that shaped them.
 A museum, yes — but also an archive of touch.

-Leaving the palace, you slip back into the city’s grey mood.
-The day holds steady, cold at the edges.
+Back outside, the grey still holds.

-Through the old quarter, the streets narrow again before spilling into **Plaza de la Reina** and **Plaza de la Virgen**,
-both subdued, the cathedral tower listening inward beneath the heavy sky.
+In **Plaza de la Reina** and **Plaza de la Virgen**, the cathedral tower leans inward beneath the heavy sky.
-You feel the city’s rhythm shift here — slower, quieter, weather‑softened.
+Pigeons huddle.
+Bells ring muted.

-You enter **Turia Park**, the old riverbed turned green corridor.
+You wander into **Turia Park**, the old riverbed turned quiet corridor.
-Today it feels contemplative.
+Today it feels contemplative — no children running,
-No children running.
-No cyclists carving arcs beneath the bridges.
+no cyclists carving patterns under the bridges.
-Just the hush of damp pathways and the metallic scent of pending rain.
+Just the hush of damp pathways and the metallic scent of weather waiting to break.

-Ahead, the **City of Arts and Sciences** rises in pale, bone‑white curves —
+The **City of Arts and Sciences** rises in pale, bone‑white curves,
-shapes that look almost extraterrestrial under the storm‑colored sky.
+structures that seem half terrestrial, half dream —
-Even the future feels muted today.
+even the future feels subdued beneath the storm‑colored vault.

-Evening gathers at **Torres de Serranos**,
+Evening gathers at the **Torres de Serranos**,
-stone darkening as clouds thicken,
+stones darkening as clouds thicken.

-the city holding its breath before the sky breaks open.
+Dinner brings warmth back into the day.
+At **Nederland 1814**, you order seafood tapas that feel like the coastline distilled into three plates:
+**cuttlefish**, soft and smoky;
+**octopus**, tender with just enough char;
+and a cold **salpicón‑style** mix of seafood — bright, clean, balanced.
+The best meal of the trip so far.
+Simple.
+Confident.
+A dialogue between salt and fire.

+Then, as if the city wanted to answer the day’s cold restraint,
+**fireworks** crack open the night near the waterfront — sudden color against a sky that had held itself all day.
+Blues, whites, golds — brief flowers of light blooming over the rooftops.
+It feels like the perfect contradiction:
+a grey day ending in sparks.

 **Overnight:** **Valencia**

+---

+# **Day 4 · Guadalest → Villajoyosa → Alicante → Barrancos de Gebas → Guadix → Granada**
+*Where the coastline shines, the earth changes color, and the mountains remember winter.*

+Morning opens in an unexpected clarity —
+the grey finally retreating as you leave Valencia for the hills.
+By the time the road rises toward **Guadalest**, the sun is fully awake,
+spilling warm gold across the cliffs and rooftops.
+The fortress stands bright above its turquoise reservoir,
+a village suspended between altitude and light.

+Descending toward the coast, the day widens further.
+In **Villajoyosa**, the sea glitters in restless blue,
+and the painted facades — coral, ochre, cobalt —
+flare brilliantly beneath the clean sky.
+Nothing in the weather hints at what the afternoon will eventually become.

+**Alicante** arrives in full sun.
+Santa Bárbara’s castle stands crisp against the light,
+its walls warm to the touch.
+The esplanade palms cast long, sharp shadows
+as the city leans comfortably into its brightness.
+A good moment.
+A brief, unhurried stretch of the day.

+Then the road turns inland —
+and Spain changes shape again.

+You stop at **Mirador Barrancos de Gebas**,
+a landscape that feels almost lunar.
+Pale, eroded hills fold and ripple like frozen waves,
+a badlands carved by time and silence.
+The sun hangs over it all like a distant lantern,
+revealing a land sculpted in beige, blue, and bone.
+A quiet, otherworldly pause.

+Further on, **Guadix** rises where earth becomes architecture —
+a town of cave dwellings dug into soft hillsides,
+white chimneys poking from mounds of earth like markers of hidden homes.
+It feels half ancient, half unreal,
+a settlement shaped not by walls but by the land itself.

+After Guadix, the altitude begins to climb.
+The warmth drains from the air.
+Clouds gather over the Sierra Nevada in slow, heavy strokes.
+The sky darkens at the edges,
+and then — without force, without urgency —
+**snow**.

+Light flakes drift across the windshield,
+melting on contact,
+a soft reminder that winter still lingers in the mountains
+even when the coast pretends otherwise.
+The road becomes a long, quiet passage through weather in transition.

+Granada appears late in the afternoon, still bathed in daylight,
+the last of the sun catching on the rooftops and hills.
+No storm here yet — just a cool, late‑afternoon calm
+as the city settles into its own rhythm.

+A day that began in bright coastal color
+and ended in a mountain snowfall —
+Spain revealing how quickly the world can change its light.

+**Overnight:** **Granada**

 ---